OPS11-BP02 Perform post-incident analysis - AWS Well-Architected Framework

 • You have had data loss within your workload.
 This is the first time it has happened and the cause is not obvious.
 You decide it is not important because you can recreate the data.
 Data loss starts occurring with greater frequency impacting your customers.
 This also places addition operational burden on you as you restore the missing data.

-Benefits of establishing this best practice: Having a predefined processes to determine the components, conditions, actions, and events that contributed to an incident helps you to identify opportunities for improvement.
+• You have a predefined process to determine the components, conditions, actions, and events that contributed to an incident, which helps you identify opportunities for improvement.

 Level of risk exposed if this best practice is not established: High